kca-mit/kca-website/README.md

 ## Goals

-- Provide a welcoming information about MIT KSA to the wider MIT community
+- Provide a welcoming information about MIT KCA to the wider MIT community
 - Have an up to date information about the Culture show and current exec team
 - Make the website usable on mobile (read: responsive design)